zextras/carbonio-shell-ui/api-extractor/carbonio-shell-ui.api.md

 // lib/types/account/index.d.ts:143:9 - (ae-forgotten-export) The symbol "AccountRightName" needs to be exported by the entry point lib.d.ts
 // lib/types/account/index.d.ts:144:9 - (ae-forgotten-export) The symbol "AccountRightTarget" needs to be exported by the entry point lib.d.ts
 // lib/types/apps/index.d.ts:68:5 - (ae-forgotten-export) The symbol "PanelMode" needs to be exported by the entry point lib.d.ts
-// lib/types/misc/index.d.ts:47:9 - (ae-forgotten-export) The symbol "SoapPolicy" needs to be exported by the entry point lib.d.ts
+// lib/types/misc/index.d.ts:45:9 - (ae-forgotten-export) The symbol "SoapPolicy" needs to be exported by the entry point lib.d.ts
-// lib/types/misc/index.d.ts:66:5 - (ae-forgotten-export) The symbol "FolderView" needs to be exported by the entry point lib.d.ts
+// lib/types/misc/index.d.ts:64:5 - (ae-forgotten-export) The symbol "FolderView" needs to be exported by the entry point lib.d.ts
-// lib/types/misc/index.d.ts:82:5 - (ae-forgotten-export) The symbol "Meta" needs to be exported by the entry point lib.d.ts
+// lib/types/misc/index.d.ts:80:5 - (ae-forgotten-export) The symbol "Meta" needs to be exported by the entry point lib.d.ts
-// lib/types/misc/index.d.ts:86:5 - (ae-forgotten-export) The symbol "SoapRetentionPolicy" needs to be exported by the entry point lib.d.ts
+// lib/types/misc/index.d.ts:84:5 - (ae-forgotten-export) The symbol "SoapRetentionPolicy" needs to be exported by the entry point lib.d.ts
-// lib/types/misc/index.d.ts:100:5 - (ae-forgotten-export) The symbol "SortBy" needs to be exported by the entry point lib.d.ts
+// lib/types/misc/index.d.ts:98:5 - (ae-forgotten-export) The symbol "SortBy" needs to be exported by the entry point lib.d.ts
-// lib/types/misc/index.d.ts:107:5 - (ae-forgotten-export) The symbol "Folder" needs to be exported by the entry point lib.d.ts
 // lib/types/network/index.d.ts:80:5 - (ae-forgotten-export) The symbol "AccountACEInfo" needs to be exported by the entry point lib.d.ts
 // lib/types/network/soap.d.ts:11:5 - (ae-forgotten-export) The symbol "NameSpace" needs to be exported by the entry point lib.d.ts
 // lib/types/network/soap.d.ts:65:5 - (ae-forgotten-export) The symbol "SoapSearchFolder" needs to be exported by the entry point lib.d.ts